carlyu99/theme-academic-cv/content/authors/admin/_index.md

 My research explores the intersection of economics and computer science, develops mathematical models to illuminate complex phenomena, and designs algorithms to facilitate informed decision-making.
 I have been working with [Hongyao Ma](https://www.hongyaoma.com/) on pricing problems in ridesharing markets and fraud detection in online platforms.

 I earned my Bachelor's degree in Computer Science from [Institute for Interdisciplinary Information Sciences (Yao Class)](https://iiis.tsinghua.edu.cn/en/) at Tsinghua University.
-During my undergraduate studies, I spent a summer at the [University of Michigan](https://umich.edu/), where I worked with [Grant Schoenebeck](http://schoeneb.people.si.umich.edu/) on mechanism design; I also spent six months at [Caltech](https://www.caltech.edu/), collaborating with [Adam Wierman](https://adamwierman.com/) on online optimization research.
+During my undergraduate studies,
+I spent a summer at the [University of Michigan](https://umich.edu/), working with [Grant Schoenebeck](http://schoeneb.people.si.umich.edu/) on mechanism design, and spent six months at [Caltech](https://www.caltech.edu/), working with [Adam Wierman](https://adamwierman.com/) on online optimization and learning.

 My name in [International Phonetic Alphabet (IPA)](https://www.internationalphoneticassociation.org/IPAcharts/inter_chart_2018/IPA_2018.html): YU [y˧˥] Chen [tʂʰən˧˥] Kai [kʰaɪ˨˩˧].
 "Yu" sounds like the French "u".